react-native-camera/react-native-camera/README.md

  - `metadata` This is metadata to be added to the captured image.
    - `location` This is the object returned from `navigator.geolocation.getCurrentPosition()` (React Native's geolocation polyfill).
 It will add GPS metadata to the image.
  - `rotation` This will rotate the image by the number of degrees specified.
+ - `albumName` (Android only) When using `captureMode` set to `Camera.constants.CaptureTarget.disk` you can add this option to specify the name of your album.
+Once you specify an album name, files will appear in the camera roll.

 The promise will be fulfilled with an object with some of the following properties: